Distributed ledger: Characteristics

 Distributed ledger data is typically spread across multiple nodes (computational devices) on a P2P network, where each replicates and saves an identical copy of the ledger data and updates itself independently of other nodes.
 The primary advantage of this distributed processing pattern is the lack of a central authority, which would constitute a single point of failure.
 When a ledger update transaction is broadcast to the P2P network, each distributed node processes a new update transaction independently, and then collectively all working nodes use a consensus algorithm to determine the correct copy of the updated ledger.
 Once a consensus has been determined, all the other nodes update themselves with the latest, correct copy of the updated ledger.
 Security is enforced through cryptographic keys and signatures.

 Applications

+Certificate Transparency is an Internet security standard for monitoring and auditing the issuance of digital certificates based on a distributed ledger.
+It was initiated in 2011, standardised in 2013 and started to be used by the Google Chrome browser for all certificates in 2018.

 In 2016, some banks tested distributed ledger systems for payments to determine their usefulness.
 In 2020, Axoni launched Veris, a distributed ledger platform that manages equity swap transactions.
 The platform, which matches and reconciles post-trade data on stock swaps, is used by BlackRock Inc., Goldman Sachs Group Inc., and Citigroup, Inc.

 A pilot scheme by the Monetary Authority of Singapore completed its first live trades using DLT in 2022.
-The pilot by Singapore's central bank involved DBS and JP Morgan.
+The pilot by Singapore's central bank involved JP Morgan, SBI Digital Asset Holdings and DBS.
 The banks traded using smart contracts against liquidity pools of tokenized Singapore government bonds, Japanese government bonds, yen, and Singapore dollars.
 Singapore has set up two more pilots.
 Standard Chartered Bank is exploring tokens for trade finance; and HSBC and United Overseas Bank are working with Marketnode, a digital markets infrastructure provider, on products for wealth management.

+DLT can be used for smart contracting, which is the formation of contracts which automatically complete when triggered by prevailing conditions.

+DLT is itself secured by cryptographic methods, but can also be used as a base layer on which to build further cryptographic applications, such as protocols that require or benefit from a public broadcast mechanism, including transparent decryption.